With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Zoning regulations, building codes, and various other factors differ from one state to another.
 Therefore, your first step should be to search for a befitting place.

-Before moving yourself in a miniature house, explore the state’s codes and laws.
-You should also contact regional agencies for other detailed information.
+Before buying a miniature house, explore the state’s codes and laws.
+You should also contact regional agencies for more detailed information.

 -